 What creates more sediment?

-If the fiber of the mash is deteriorated, there will be more solids being pushed through.
+If the fiber of the mash is deteriorated, there will be more solids being pushed through the pressing belt.

 How can I decrease the amount of sediment?